-Melanoma is a type of skin cancer that starts in skin cells called melanocytes.
+Melanoma is a serious type of skin cancer.
+It starts in skin cells called melanocytes.
 Melanocytes are what give skin its color.

 The skin is the largest organ of the body.
 Skin protects us from heat, sunlight, injury, and infection.
-It also stores water and fat, and produces vitamin D. The skin has three layers:
+It also stores water and fat, and makes vitamin D. The skin has 3 layers:

-The inner layer called the subcutis (the subcutaneous layer in the picture above).
+The inner layer called the subcutis (subcutaneous tissue)

 The epidermis is made of flat cells called squamous cells.
 Round basal cells are under the squamous cells.
-The lower part of the epidermis also has pigment-producing cells called melanocytes, which darken the skin in response to sun exposure.
+The lower part of the epidermis also has pigment-producing cells called melanocytes.
+These cells darken the skin when exposed to the sun.

 The dermis has blood vessels, lymphatic vessels, hair follicles, and glands.
 Some of these glands make sweat, which helps keep the body cool.
 Other glands make sebum.
 Sebum helps keep the skin from getting dry.
 Sweat and sebum reach the skin's surface through tiny openings called pores.

 The subcutis and the lowest part of the dermis form a network of collagen and fat cells.
-This layer conserves heat and helps protect the body's organs from injury.
+This layer stores heat and helps protect the body's organs from injury.

-Sometimes groups of melanocytes make moles, or nevi.
+Sometimes groups of melanocytes make moles, also called nevi.
 Most people have some moles on their bodies.
 These moles are usually pink, tan, or brown.
 They can be flat or raised, and are usually round or oval.
 Most moles are on the chest or the upper part of the body.

 Moles don't usually grow or change very much.
-Many times, moles fade in older people.
-Most moles are benign, or noncancerous, and do not lead to cancer.
-Some abnormal moles, called dysplastic nevi, pose an increased risk of melanoma and should be checked regularly by a doctor.
+Moles can fade in older adults.
+Most moles are not cancer (benign), and do not lead to cancer.
+Some abnormal moles, called dysplastic nevi, are an increased risk of melanoma.
+These should be checked regularly by a doctor.